tomcritchlow/tomcritchlow.github.io/_posts/2015-09-03-nycblogclub.md

 ---
 layout: blog
 title: You're Not Blogging, My Friend.
-And That's a Problem.
-subtitle: Week 1 of #NYCblogclub
+subtitle: And That's a Problem.
 ---

 I'm home after a long day's work and the last thing I want to do is open up my laptop and write a blog post[^n].
 But this is week 1 of #NYCblogclub and so here we are.